Do You Have to Pay Sales Tax on Internet Purchases?

 The sole difference between a sales tax and a use tax is the person that ends up giving the money to the state government.
 When it is a sales tax, the retailer is the one handing over the money, while a use tax is handed over directly by the consumer.
 However, collecting use taxes on small purchases often costs more than simply letting the consumer not pay the use tax.
 Instead, state tax agencies try to focus more on collecting use taxes for big ticket items that are purchased online with no sales tax, such as cars and boats.

-However, there are a number of states that have stepped up their enforcement of their use tax laws and are now trying to make their state residents pay the taxes that should be paid.
-However, these states are still hampered by limited resources as well as the complexities involved with tracking down minor purchases and demanding that a use tax be paid.
+Be aware, there are a number of states that have stepped up their enforcement of their use tax laws and are now trying to make their state residents pay the taxes that should be paid.

 Get Legal Help with Internet Sales Tax Issues

 If you are a retailer that sells on the Internet and have tax-related questions, speak to a qualified attorney in your area today.
 A business and commercial law attorney will be able to guide you through the ever-changing world of online commerce.